adafruit/Adafruit_Blinka/notes/index.md

 # Example

-To take a minimal example, the following asserts the default behaviour of the DigitalInOut constructor, to configure a pin as an input with no pull.
-The gc.collect() calls help to minimise heap fragmentation, and ensure there is enough memory to run the particular test.
+To take a minimal example, the following asserts the default behaviour of the DigitalInOut constructor, checks the behaviour of switch_to_input/output(), configures a pin as a pull-up button, a pull-down button and an LED.

 ```python
 import testing